Nivolumab Combined With Ipilimumab for Patients With Advanced Rare Genitourinary Tumors

 - Eastern Cooperative Oncology Group (ECOG) Performance Status of ≤ 2 within 28 days prior to registration (Appendix A).

-- Unresectable advanced or metastatic ACC, non-urothelial bladder/upper tract cancer, non-adenocarcinoma prostate cancer, penile cancer or treatment refractory germ-cell tumor or a high grade neuroendocrine carcinoma/small cell carcinoma.
+- Unresectable advanced or metastatic ACC, non-urothelial bladder/upper tract cancer, non-adenocarcinoma prostate cancer, penile cancer, treatment refractory germ-cell tumor or a high grade neuroendocrine carcinoma/small cell carcinoma.
 Pure is defined as >90% and those with a portion of urothelial carcinoma or prostate adenocarcinoma may be included at discretion of the principal investigator.
-With variant histology in the primary, if metastatic biopsy shows pure variant histology, patient is eligible
+With variant histology in the primary, if metastatic biopsy shows pure variant histology, patient is eligible.

 - Availability of Formalin-fixed, Paraffin-embedded (FFPE) archival tumor specimens, when available, and willingness of the subject to undergo mandatory fresh tumor biopsy prior to treatment initiation unless determined medically unsafe or not feasible.